alafon/alcapon/README.md

 # AlCapON : Enable Capistrano for your eZ Publish installations

 AlCapON is a simple recipe for Capistrano, the well-known deployment toolbox.
-It helps you dealing with simple task such as pushing your code to your webserver(s), clearing your cache, etc.
+It helps you dealing with simple task such as pushing your code to your webserver(s), clearing cache, etc.

-IMPORTANT: this package is currently under development, please consider testing it on a preproduction environment.
-Please read the "Known bugs" section carefully.
+IMPORTANT: this package is currently under development, please consider testing it on a preproduction environment before going further.
+Please also read the "Known bugs" section carefully.

 ## Features

 * Source code deployment
-* Remote database backup and retrievment
+* Remote database backup
-* Local import of your remote database backups
+* Local database import
-* Remote cache operations
+* Storage folders sync. (remote => local only)
-* Autoload generation
+* Cache commands
-* Storage sync (remote => local only)
+* Autoloads generation

 ## Capistrano requirements

 Even if the gemspec says that it requires capistrano >= 2.12, it might be compatible with older version.
-If you've successfully used it on such versions please fell free to give some feedback.
+If you've successfully used it on such versions please fell free to give us some feedback.

 ## Installation